Easy 5-Minute Banana Smoothie

 - Kids love it!

-- You can even make the smoothie ahead of time, freeze it, and save for later.
+- You can even make the smoothie ahead of time, freeze it, and save it for later.

 My basic smoothie recipe calls for four simple ingredients: